The Message of the Starry Messenger is:

 Wise guidance from dreams was never mentioned by those teaching science where I lived.
 I found myself simultaneously rooted in a deeper mystery, yet completely isolated, orphaned, from those around me.
 I stayed for a long time caught between the toxic structure of those 2 world views.
 I stayed longer than I needed to, quite frankly.
 The issue was that I thought the problem was because of me.
 Those world views, the medieval Catholic and the late-modern scientific were both presented to me as whole and healthy.
 Dreaming did not live well in either one.
 Still, I was not convinced that the world views I had been presented represented the whole truth.
 Because of dreaming, I knew too much to make myself smaller.

-It is telling that my path of awakening by dreaming came just after The American Indian Religious Freedom Act became public law – August, 1978.
+My path of awakening by dreaming came just after The American Indian Religious Freedom Act became public law – August, 1978.

 The dissolution of an out-of-date worldview into the deeper awareness of maturity can be a time of transformational joy, as in a traditional rite of passage, falling in love, or moving from the passenger-seat in the back of Mom’s car into the driver’s seat, wheel in your hands and keys in the ignition.
 However, in late-modern culture, the individual is, more often than not, left to fend for him/herself.
 It’s often an unacknowledged initiatory ordeal.
 Kearns shared what it was like for him: